houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 In terms of implementation, for some input `n`, `berry` loops through every possible binary strings in ascending order.
 For each binary string, it checks whether the Kolmogorov Complexity of that string is at least `n`.
 If that's the case, it returns that string, else the loop continues.
 In particular, if some string `SS` meets our check, then the Kolmogorov Complexity of `SS` is at least `n`.
 So, the minimal compression `s` of `SS` is at least `n` in length.
 Since we're looping through all strings in ascending order, the first string that meets our check and which `berry` returns is the smallest possible string that can be compressed with at least `n` bits.

-In essence, `berry` requires two components - a function that yields all binary string in ascending order and a conditional check for each binary string using `kolmogorov_complexity`.
+In essence, `berry` requires two components - a function that yields all binary string in ascending order and a check for each binary string using `kolmogorov_complexity`.

 The function that yields all binary strings can be implemented in Python as follows: